 You are a good listener.
 People come to you for help.
 You notice details.
 You notice the changes in the tone of voice when someone speaks.
 You catch it when someone’s eye sparkles.
 You get excited when you meet new people to discover who they are.

-You know deep inside you have a gift but you don’t find a way to bring it out.
-Your work has nothing to do with it.
-And you just have enough energy to carry yourself through the day.
+You know deep inside you have a gift but you don’t find a way to bring it out at work.

 Does this sound familiar?

 If it does, I believe you are a coach in your core.

 Your listening skills, your care, and your longing to make a difference reveal it.

 Maybe you didn’t know that.
 Maybe you are not even sure what coaching is.

 Coaching is partnering with clients in a thought provoking and creative process that inspires them to maximise their personal and professional potential.

 Your listening skills and your care can create space.
 Who you are with all your studies, work experiences, your talents, and values become the building blocks of the process that inspires the other person to maximize their potential and change their lives.

 All you need is to learn how to create the process: how to create the partnership and how to be the best partner.